Brazil: Architecture

+Visual arts

+Brazilian painting emerged in the late 16th century, influenced by Baroque, Rococo, Neoclassicism, Romanticism, Realism, Modernism, Expressionism, Surrealism, Cubism and Abstracionism making it a major art style called Brazilian academic art.

+The French Artistic Mission arrived in Brazil in 1816 proposing the creation of an art academy modeled after the respected Académie des Beaux-Arts, with graduation courses both for artists and craftsmen for activities such as modeling, decorating, carpentry and others and bringing artists such as Jean-Baptiste Debret.

+Upon the creation of the Imperial Academy of Fine Arts, new artistic movements spread across the country during the 19th century and later the event called Modern Art Week broke with academic tradition in 1922 and started a nationalist trend which was influenced by modernist arts.

+Among the best-known Brazilian painters are Ricardo do Pilar and Manoel da Costa Ataíde (baroque and rococo), Victor Meirelles, Pedro Américo and Almeida Júnior (romanticism and realism), Anita Malfatti, Ismael Nery, Lasar Segall, Emiliano Di Cavalcanti, Vicente do Rego Monteiro, and Tarsila do Amaral (expressionism, surrealism and cubism), Aldo Bonadei, José Pancetti and Candido Portinari (modernism).

 Music

 The music of Brazil was formed mainly from the fusion of European, Native Indigenous, and African elements.
 Until the nineteenth century, Portugal was the gateway to most of the influences that built Brazilian music, although many of these elements were not of Portuguese origin, but generally European.
-The first was José Maurício Nunes Garcia, author of sacred pieces with influence of Viennese classicism.
-The major contribution of the African element was the rhythmic diversity and some dances and instruments that had a bigger role in the development of popular music and folk, flourishing especially in the twentieth century.
+The first was José Maurício Nunes Garcia, author of sacred pieces with an influence of Viennese classicism.
+The major contribution of the African element was the rhythmic diversity and some dances and instruments.

-Popular music since the late eighteenth century began to show signs of forming a characteristically Brazilian sound, with samba considered the most typical and on the UNESCO cultural heritage list.
-Maracatu and Afoxê are two music traditions that have been popularized by their appearance in the annual Brazilian Carnivals.
+Popular music since the late eighteenth century, samba was considered the most typical and on the UNESCO cultural heritage list.
+Samba-reggae, Axé, Maracatu, Frevo and Afoxê are four music traditions that have been popularized by their appearance in the annual Brazilian Carnivals.
 Capoeira is usually played with its own music referred to as capoeira music, which is usually considered to be a call-and-response type of folk music.
 Forró is a type of folk music prominent during the Festa Junina in northeastern Brazil.
 Jack A. Draper III, a professor of Portuguese at the University of Missouri, argues that Forró was used as a way to subdue feelings of nostalgia for a rural lifestyle.

-Choro is a very popular music instrumental style.
+Choro is a popular musical instrumental style.
 Its origins are in 19th-century Rio de Janeiro.
-In spite of the name, the style often has a fast and happy rhythm, characterized by virtuosity, improvisation, subtle modulations and full of syncopation and counterpoint.
+The style often has a fast and happy rhythm, characterized by subtle modulations and full of syncopation and counterpoint. lambada and Carimbó achieved success in Latin music, originating from Pará.
 Bossa nova is also a well-known style of Brazilian music developed and popularized in the 1950s and 1960s.
-The phrase "bossa nova" means literally "new trend".
+The phrase "bossa nova" means literally 'new trend'.
 A lyrical fusion of samba and jazz, bossa nova acquired a large following starting in the 1960s.